myrrlyn/teslore/README.md

 During the USA academic year, we will try to update the sheet (even if only to cycle the banner) every Saturday.
 Versions are formatted similarly to the Ubuntu numbering scheme, but with week numbers rather than month numbers.
 The project is asymptotically approaching a finished state, however, so this may not necessarily be the case.

-## Questions, Comments, Feedback, Suggestions, ...
+## Questions, Comments, Feedback, Suggestions&hellip;

 myrrlyn is more than happy to answer questions about the Sass code, but has had no part in nor intimate knowledge of the Ruby and barely knows how to work it himself.
 He's more than happy to answer questions about Sass, CSS, or working with reddit, and can most easily be reached as [/u/myrrlyn](http://reddit.com/u/myrrlyn), assuming he checks his mail.
 We also welcome comments, feature requests, and release name suggestions (and even pull requests, if you're that dedicated) from the teslore community.
 Timeliness not guaranteed on anything.